sagi-menahem/PostgreSQL-Crowdfunding-System/README.md

 This repository contains the SQL code and assignment details for Maman 12, a database management assignment focused on a crowdfunding system.

-Task #2 for the 20277 java course of the Open University.
+Task #2 for the 20277 course of the Open University.

 The full assignment (in Hebrew) is in the [Task 2.pdf](Task%202.pdf) file.